anemia004/System-App-Moduler/README.md

 - **Unique folder names** – derived from your Module ID to avoid conflicts when multiple modules are flashed.
 - **Instant download** – the zip is generated directly in the browser and saved immediately.
 - **Systemless** – your actual `/system` partition is never modified; Magisk handles everything in memory.

+## ⚠️ Compatibility Note

+- This module **works on Android 9 and above**, provided you have **Magisk v20.4+** installed.
+- Due to increased security restrictions introduced after Android 9, some apps may **crash or behave unexpectedly** when installed as a system app via this method.
+  This is because newer Android versions enforce stricter signature, permission, and SELinux rules that may not be satisfied by a simple APK overlay.
+- **This tool has not been extensively tested on Android versions beyond Android 9** – use at your own discretion.
+  Future updates may address these issues, but for now, we recommend testing on a backup device first.

 ## Requirements